APPLICATION & PAYMENT

 Is the online certificate the same as on-site?

-The certificate is the same as our normal 200-Hour Classical Hatha Yoga YA Certificate and carries the same value.
-It does not specify “online” anywhere on the actual certificate.
+The certificate is the same as in our on-site 200-Hour Yoga Teacher Training.
+You will receive a regular Yoga Alliance certificate that carries exactly the same value as one coming from an on-site course.
+(It does not specify “online” anywhere on the actual certificate.)

-Experience shows that our foundation program is suitable for beginners with some basic practical experience (e.g. having attended a class in the past.
+Experience shows that our foundation program is suitable for beginners with some basic practical experience.
 There are no specific formal pre-requisites to join this intensive course, although practical experience is of course of advantage.
 The key is your openness and your sincere enthusiasm!

-How do you check my postures to make sure I’m doing it correctly?
+How do you check my poses online, making sure I’m doing it correctly?

 If you need one on one assistance we are here to help, you have our full support & dedication to the process, just as if you were on-site with us.
 We check your asana postures during the class you lead and teach. – Our Support Team are always available for advice and assistance.